jmrgn/schema-hypermedia/README.md

 }
 ```

 The utility will inspect the schema string, ensure the given entity is valid, and generate a list of links based on a combination of Link templates and entity data.
 The constructor parameter `additionalData` is an optional `Dictionary<string,string>` that allows for additional key/value data to be provided in case a specific link template contains a parameter whose value is not encapsulated by the entity provided.
+Data should be of the format: Key - `"{property_name}"`, Value - `"property_value`" or Key - `"property_name"`, Value - `"property_value`"